rladies/rtp-data-viz-ggplot2-10-15-16/README.md

 While the materials for the workshop are designed for being used at the in-person workshop, all are welcomed to use and reuse them for learning and teaching.

+The slides for the workshop can be found here: http://rpubs.com/eamcvey/218880

 This workshop assumes no background in R but willingness to learn a scripting language.